RahulSinghazm/Collections/README.md

   to use list

-4.List cannot be use as a 'Key'                     Tuple can be use as a 'Key' for the for the Dictionar                                 Dictionary if the tuple is storing
+4.List cannot be use as a 'Key'                     Tuple can be use as a 'Key' for the for the Dictionar                                 Dictionary if the tuple is storing only
-                                                    only immutable elements.
+                                                    immutable elements.

-5.
+5.List object cannot use as                         Tuple object can use as elements of the elements of Set                                   set.

                                                     </pre>